ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: initiate()

-            Starts bursting the pattern, causing the NI-Digital session to be committed.
-To stop the pattern burst, call abort method.
-If keep alive pattern is bursting when abort is called, keep alive pattern will not be stopped.
-To stop the keep alive pattern, call abort_keep_alive method.
+            Starts bursting the pattern configured by :py:attr:`nidigital.Session.start_label`, causing the NI-Digital sessionto be committed.
+To stop the pattern burst, call :py:meth:`nidigital.Session.abort`.
+If keep alive pattern is bursting when :py:meth:`nidigital.Session.abort` is called or upon exiting the context manager, keep alive pattern will not be stopped.
+To stop the keep alive pattern, call :py:meth:`nidigital.Session.abort_keep_alive`.